shrinerb/shrine/README.md

 ## Quick start

-Add Shrine to the Gemfile and write an initializer:
+Add Shrine to the Gemfile and write an initializer which sets up the storage and loads the ORM plugin:

 ```rb
 gem "shrine"